 Young Living was founded by Gary Young after he healed himself from a major accident.
 His doctors told him he would never walk again after injuring his spinal cord, but he did.
 Out of his recovery came a passion for holistic healing, and a love of essential oils.
 This passion is what created the Young Living company.
 Since it’s beginning, Young Living has formulated many products including 10 exclusive single essential oils they distill and over 75 essential oil blends targeted to specific needs.

 So, here’s my own little commentary that I was super excited to learn about all these targeted blends.
 My first aromatherapy book was full of essential oil recipes which required purchasing 5-10+ single essential oils to create one blend….major moola just to try something natural.
 Here, Young Living has done the research and blending for you so you can get an oil blend that contains some expensive, rare oils without buying them all separately.
 I had also previously been experimenting with essential oils with little success, buying my oils from the health food store.
 Since there is little regulation in the essential oil industry, I discovered that truth in labeling does not apply to essential oils.
-A company can label their oils as 100% even if there is a synthetic oil in the bottle that smells like the real deal.
+A company can label their oils as 100% pure even if there is a synthetic oil in the bottle that smells like the real deal.
 Synthetic reproductions of essential oils are only designed to smell like an oil and do not perform the same as true plant oils distilled from the living plant material.
 You can read more about Therapeutic Grade essential oils and what makes a quality oil.
 Pure, quality essential oils with no chemical fillers is what produces results when you use them.

 Integrity What I discovered by experience and looking back to my original aromatherapy books and training in aromatherapy is Young Living is committed to purity and empowering consumers to take responsibility for their health.
 Since the average consumer has little experience with essential oils, the only way to verify purity is to trust the company you buy from or trust your nose (of which a pure essential oil will last years as long as it is stored in a cool, dry location.
 An essential oil that has synthetics or fillers will break down over time, similar to cosmetics that suddenly have a change in odor which is the added chemicals breaking down).
 Young Living has had many years to refine their products, determine the best chemical structure in purity and their efforts pay off when products continue to stand the test of time.